jxz12/EcoBuilder/README.md

 verify high scores by checking matrices

 # Other
+do cholesky instead of SGD
-score explanation and show highest on tap fix health and traits rendering beind and hide if empty tap and make pretty and hide and on finish double check the teams visualisations (better constrain for trophic, procrustes for nontrophic) more fidelity in link balls
+center the status bars, but attach them with an offset to species world position score explanation and show highest on tap (or make it blink?) fix health and traits rendering beind and hide if empty tap and make pretty and hide and on finish double check the teams visualisations (better constrain for trophic, procrustes for nontrophic) more fidelity in link balls